-A. Washington LLC has indicated that their intention is to continue operation of Skookumchuck to provide cooling water supply to the Centralia Power Plant, and that it will produce power from Skookumchuck either as an EWG or as a qualifying facility under the Public Utility Regulatory Policies Act of 1978.
-None of the electrical output of Skookumchuck has been or will be used to serve Avista's retail customers, except perhaps indirectly through the wholesale power markets.
+A. The new owner/operator intends to continue operation of Skookumchuck to provide cooling water supply to the Centralia Power Plant, and to produce power from Skookumchuck either as an EWG or as a qualifying facility under the Public Utility Regulatory Policies Act of 1978.
+None of the electrical output of Skookumchuck has been on will be used to serve Avista's retail customers, except perhaps indirectly through the wholesale power markets.